Anthony-Nolan/Atlas/README_ManualTesting.md

     - Set Startup Project (Context menu of Solution Explorer) to be `Atlas.MatchPrediction.Test.Verification`.
     - Run `Update-Database` in the console.
     - Open your local SQL Server and verify the creation of the database: `AtlasMatchPredictionVerification`.
-- Compile and Run API
+- Compile and Run Functions app
   - Set Startup Project to `Atlas.MatchPrediction.Test.Verification`.
-  - Compile and Run.
+  - Compile and Run - a console window will pop-up, and a list of functions will be displayed if everything loads successfully.
-  - It should open a Swagger UI page automatically.
+  - Load the Swagger UI by copying the `SwaggerUi` function URL from the console into a web browser.
-  - Scroll to the `api-check` endpoint, fire it and confirm that you receive an `OK 200` response in under a second.
+  - Scroll to the `HealthCheck` endpoint, fire it and confirm that you receive an `OK 200` response in under a second.
 - Configure remote connection settings:
   - The verification framework runs locally, but depends on some deployed resources to generate the test harness, namely:
       - Match Prediction database and azure storage for global haplotype frequencies;